yoolapoo/boat-app/README.md

 ```
 There are two users already registered

-User role
+User role:
 user / 12345678

-Admin role
+Admin role:
 admin / 12345678

-### You cannot acces directly to api/boats
+### You cannot access directly to api/boats
-in fact this route is seured and you need to be authorized
+in fact this route is secured, you need to be authorized